weaviate/weaviate-python-client/publishing.md

 `python setup.py bdist_wheel`
 4. And check it:\
 `twine check dist/*`
+5. Check if you are on **Master**
-5. **Commit** the most current version to GitHub if this has not been done yet.
+6. **Commit** the most current version to GitHub if this has not been done yet.
-6. Make sure you gave the commit of the current version a proper tag:\
+7. Make sure you gave the commit of the current version a proper tag:\
 `git tag -a '<your tag>' -m '<some message for the tag>' && git push --tags` tags are either in the form of `0.2.5` or `0.2.5rc0`.
-7. Finally publish:\
+8. Finally publish:\
 `twine upload dist/*`
-8. After publishing change the version in `setup.py` to the next developement number.
+9. After publishing change the version in `setup.py` to the next developement number.